 A food challenge also called an oral challenge, is the most accurate way to diagnose a food allergy.
 During the test, you’re given gradually increasing amounts of the food you think you are allergic to, to see how you react.
 Only one food can be tested at each appointment.
 Your Doctor or GP will arrange this procedure.

-You can get good quality home test from Amazon CLICK HERE
+You can get a good quality home test from Amazon CLICK HERE

 Where can I get these test done?